 Do you want to make an easy Mexican rice recipe for taco night just like restaurants serve?

-You probably think an authentic Mexican rice recipe takes an hour to cook and involves exotic ingredients from your local carniceria.
+You probably think authentic Mexican rice takes an hour to cook and involves exotic ingredients from your local carniceria.

 Not to worry.
 It doesn't!

-Actually, to make this easy 10 minute rice recipe, the only special ingredients you need are Minute instant rice and fresh cilantro.
+Actually, to make this easy 10 minute Mexican rice dish, the only special ingredients you need are Minute Instant Rice and fresh cilantro.
+(And the cilantro is optional.)

 The rest of the ingredients for this quick and easy Mexican rice recipe are probably in your pantry or spice rack!

-It's the perfect rice for tacos recipe, when you’re making other types of Mexican recipes, or if you're grilling fish or chicken and need an easy side dish.
+It's the perfect rice for tacos recipe, when you’re making other types of Mexican food, or if you're grilling fish or chicken and need an easy side dish.